 “Correctamundo,” I say in a Yoda-like voice, putting some humor in the situation.
 Lucas didn’t buy into it.

 “Beck, I swear.
 You need to step up your game.
 You need to be better at your job, or you’re fired.”

 “I am good at this job!
 I’m one of the Seven, and you know it!
 But please- put me on a different case.
 I’m begging you,”

 “No reason to beg, Beck.
 Either you do this or you’re fired.
 Case closed.
 Bring her to me.
 You have ten minutes.”

 Lucas turns and walks away angrily.
 I watch his shoulders bounce with every breath he takes.

-It wasn’t that long of a walk until I got home, which made me realize just how close I lived to Lizzie.
+It wasn’t long of a walk until I got home, which made me realize just how close I lived to Lizzie.

 I strode into the house, and I put some well worn jeans and a black Dirty Projectors T-shirt on.
-I walk back into the living room and find Kat sleeping soundly on the leather couch.
+I walk back into the living room and find Kat snoring soundly on the leather couch.
 I sit down next to her, careful not to disturb Kat’s sleep, and I go channel surfing.
 Mom comes into the room, and sits down next to me.

 “Hey, Beck.
 You’re back early.”
 Mom says coolly.
 Oh, Beck, great to see you!

 “Am I?”
 Thanks!
 Great to see you too!